isaiah9715/MachineLearningBiology/README.md

+# PROJECT CURRRENTLY UNDER CONSTRUCTION - New results and methods coming soon

 # Stage Dependent Modeling of Cervical Cancer from Gene Expression Data (Machine Learning on Biological Data using R)

 ## How this README is organized (If you're only interested in the code it is TheCode.md file)